 How will Bank of Utah handle rounding?

-Bank of Utah will implement rounding once our penny supply is exhausted.
+Rounding will begin once our penny supply is exhausted.

 Does rounding apply to transactions made with debit cards or checks?